richgumy/black_sensor/README.md

 - Smaller PCB size
 - Lower power MCU
 ### 2.2 - MUX PCB
-This system consists of a SPI controlled 4:16 multiplexer (MUX) PCB used controlled with an ESP32 development board, PC and driven by a Keithley 2634b SMU.
+This system consists of a SPI controlled 4:16 multiplexer (MUX) PCB used controlled with an ESP32 development board, PC and driven by a Keithley 2634b SMU and Keithley 2230G-30-1 DC power supply.
 #### Features:
 - Onboard USB-UART programming
 - Four 16:1 SPI MUXs
 - WiFi/BT capability
 #### Future Features:
-- Move all the SMU functionality to the ERT PCB
+- Miniatruise and move all this system's functionality to the ERT PCB

 ## 2 - ERT PCB firmware
 ### 2.1 - ERT PCB